 *These case studies are purely fictional and do not represent actual clients.
 They are primarily used for illustrative purposes of the services offered by CRFP.

-Chris Reddick Financial Planning (CRFP) is different since we offer financial advising requiring no minimum assets under management.
+Chris Reddick Financial Planning (CRFP) is different since we offer advice-only financial planning requiring no minimum assets under management.
 We can do this by providing a monthly subscription-based model where clients have the option of paying their fees on a month-to-month basis.
 CRFP offers investment planning, retirement planning, financial planning, college funding, and student loan planning.
 Our approach is different since we use an educational values-based methodology.
-In this approach, we delve deep into your personal finances and use education as a way of inspiring meaningful and lasting change to achieve short-term and long-term goals.
+In this approach, we delve deep into your finances and use education as a way of inspiring meaningful and lasting change to achieve short-term and long-term goals.
 At each meeting, we have an agenda, and after the meeting, we have tasks to be completed for the next meeting.
 This way, we are each held accountable to achieve meaningful and lasting change together.
 Our approach is results-focused, and we are accountability partners.

-As a fee-only firm, we are compensated exclusively by the fee paid to us by you, our client.
+As a fee-only and advice-only firm, we are compensated exclusively by the fee paid to us by you, our client.
 Therefore, there is no sales pitch, no commissions, and no products are sold.

 Schedule a free initial 30-minute discussion of your financial planning needs.